15 October, 2020

 This is a really easy yet delicious recipe for a Poriyal that hails from Tamil Nadu.
 You can use any vegetable although I love cooking this with spinach.
 Not only is it quick but works well with the spices.
 The key to cooking spinach poriyal is to let the greens cook without any water.
-As they wilt and release their moisture they begin to take on the flavour of the spices.
+As they wilt and release their moisture they begin to take on the flavor of the spices.
 I have used fresh grated coconut although you can swap it for desiccated coconut if you prefer.
 Also I love using coconut oil while cooking poriyal giving this South Indian recipe a real depth in the dish again vegetable oil would work too.

 360gms Spinach leaves washed and chopped